sarvar883/nest-example-service/README.md

 This is an example Nest.js service.

-You can get an idea how to structure Nest,js application, how to plug-in standard modules, like config, DB modules, business logic modules. infrastructure modules.
+You can get an idea how to structure a Nest.js application, how to plug-in standard modules, like config, DB modules, controllers, infrastructure modules.
+Also, notice how business-logic, controller and infrastructure modules are separated.

 This service handles CPU-intensive tasks in asynchronous way.
 If tasks result in error, retry feature is also implemented.
 It implements WorkerPool to handle many tasks in parallel.